-A protection approach constitutes a strategic set of steps followed over many years by a water quality program and its partners, intended to provide a basis for protecting healthy waters and their associated ecosystem structure, functions and underlying uses, and the implementation of protection activities.
+A protection approach constitutes a strategic set of steps followed over a period of years by a water quality program and its partners, intended to provide a comprehensive basis for protecting high quality waters and the implementation of protection activities.
 There are numerous variations of protection approaches.
 Such approaches may be comprehensive (e.g., statewide) or focused on individually targeted areas.
-Over the long term, protection approaches may pass through some or all of the following four stages:

-- (1) Assessment of potential areas for protection; - The assessment stage identifies potential priority waters, and usually takes place either as a holistic, statewide evaluation of condition (e.g., a healthy watersheds assessment) or incremental identification of good candidates for protection on a place-to-place basis. - (2) Prioritizing selected waters; - The prioritizing stage involves sharpening the focus on selected priority waters. - (3) Planning for action on the selected priority areas; and - The planning stage involves studying the specific risks to targeted waters, determining protection techniques to address them, and developing water body-specific protection plans (see also "What is a protection plan?").
+Over the long term, protection approaches may pass through some or all of the following four stages: assessment of potential areas for protection; prioritizing selected waters; planning for action on the selected priority areas; and implementing protection actions to minimize or avoid degradation.
+The assessment stage identifies potential priority waters, and usually takes place either as a comprehensive, statewide evaluation of condition (e.g., a healthy watersheds assessment) or incremental identification of good candidates for protection on a place-to-place basis.
+The prioritizing stage involves sharpening the focus on selected priority waters.
+The planning stage involves studying the specific risks to targeted waters, determining protection techniques to address them, and developing water body-specific protection plans (see also "What is a protection plan?").
+The protection implementation stage involves acting on those techniques in the protection plan and watching for changes in emerging risks or condition.